zhtgeneral/social/README.md

 - setup Auth:
   - create global context for auth state, user state, and set function ([example](/context/AuthContext.tsx))

+- setup RLS for tables allowing all for authenticated (leave out RLS if reading deleted data in app is needed)

 ##### The rest of the implementation